 - Everyone has the potential to help shield our children from harm and get involved.

 - Community leaders are essential to our success in reducing the incidence, recidivism, and prevalence of child maltreatment.

 - Coordination and collaboration of services are "best practice" nationwide.

 Child maltreatment in the U.S.

 Child maltreatment is a serious threat for children in our country.
 The U.S. Centers for Disease Control indicates that as many as 43 of every 1000 U.S. children are harmed by abuse or neglect every year.
-National statistics estimate that one in four girls and one in seven boys is sexually abused before their 18th birthday and only one in nine ever tell.
+National statistics estimate that one in four girls and one in seven boys are sexually abused before their 18th birthday and only one in nine ever tell.

 Child Abuse Prevention Month